 Much of our movement is dictated by Vata and Kapha Dosha.

-When there is an imbalance in the Doshas in the joints, as an Ayurvedic practitioner, you must discern whether the Doshic imbalance is occurring with or without ama (toxins).
+When there is an imbalance, an Ayurvedic practitioner will determine whether the imbalance is occurring with or without ama (toxins).
 Fortunately, there is a simple test can be done with organic sesame oil.

 Vata Dosha has dry and cold qualities, which can quickly and easily deplete the lubricating qualities of Kapha Dosha in the body.
 Joints become dried out, rough and weak.
 Common symptoms of excess Vata in the joints are dryness, popping, cracking, muscle tics and spasms.